Vesa-Matti Loiri

-As a musician, Loiri performed compositions of Perttu Hietanen and Taisto Wesslin, Eino Leino's poems, Carl Michael Bellman's drinking songs and Juha "Watt" Vainio's songs.
-Loiri also played the flute, a talent he put to use representing Finland at the Eurovision Song Contest 1980 in The Hague, Netherlands, with the song "Huilumies", dedicated to his flute.
-He finished last in a field of 19 participating countries.
-During his career, Loiri sold over 730,000 certified records in Finland and is currently the fifth-best-selling soloist and ninth-best-selling artist of all time in the country.

-Loiri appeared in the premiere of Aulis Sallinen's opera Kullervo in Los Angeles in 1992, creating the role of the blind singer.

 Early life and youth

-Vesa-Matti Loiri's father, Taito Vilho Loiri, was a technical draftsman born in Lappee in 1911.
-His mother, Lily Ida Annikki Nylund, was born in Mustasaari in 1916 and grew up in Pori.
+Loiri was born in Helsinki on 4 January 1945 to Taito Vilho Loiri (1911–1995) and Lily Ida Annikki Nylund (1916–2013).
+His father was a technical draftsman born in Lappee in 1911.
+His mother was born in Mustasaari in 1916 and grew up in Pori.
 Lily completed the household department of the Pori Girls' Vocational School.
 Taito and Lily became engaged in the spring of 1942.
 The family settled in Töölö, Helsinki, and a year after Vesa-Matti's birth, a younger brother, Veli-Pekka Loiri, was born.
 The Loiri family had relatives living in Kruununhaka, including Taito's sister Sigrid and her husband Hjalmar Berglund.
 Their son, Paavo Berglund, would later become a renowned conductor.
 As a child, Vesa-Matti was called Matti, had heterochromatic eyes, and was said to have learned to sing before he could talk.

 Vesa-Matti was a sensitive child who could be moved to tears by a teacher's sharp remark in primary school.
 Music also evoked strong emotions in him; for instance, Johann Sebastian Bach's Air almost made him feel out of his body.
 He collected records, including stolen discs sold to him by Olavi Virta's son.
 However, his greatest inspiration came from films, especially director Ingmar Bergman's The Magician, which left a profound impression on him.

-Vesa-Matti and his brother Veli-Pekka spent their summers at their grandmother's house, Lily's childhood home, located in a residential area near the center of Pori.
+Vesa-Matti and his brother Veli-Pekka spent their summers at their grandmother's house, Lily's childhood home, located in a residential area near the centre of Pori.
 This offered a better environment for play than Töölö, where the urban setting and traffic limited their activities.